ArqiesAr/FFmpeg-Kit-Python/README.md

-# FFmpegKit for Python
+# FFmpegKit for Python - V6.0.2
-### Build is outdated* You can choose to build this yourself or use older build.

 ### VIDEO TUTORIAL - https://youtu.be/F8yJwRof948
 `FFmpegKit` is a collection of tools to use `FFmpeg` in `Android` applications.